ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/README.md

 #### Read or Not Read?

-This part is split over two different programs.
-[Time on Page](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/TimeOnPage.ipynb) and [View Read](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/ViewRead.ipynb)
+In this part we aim to find out which of the article visits are actually long enough, so the reader could have read the article.
+These calculations are split over two different programs: [Time on Page](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/TimeOnPage.ipynb) and [View Read](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/ViewRead.ipynb).
+First, the time on page is calculated by making a copy of the clean_page_data and pasting it next to the original, shifted by one row.
+In this manner it is very efficient to calculate the time spent on a page, by simply substracting the one *time* from the other, given the **clientid_hashed** and **visitid** are the same.